Png image

 Longer-looking teeth – Individuals experiencing severe gingival recession often have a teeth that appear longer than normal, however the length of the teeth is perfectly normal, they just appear longer because so much gum tissue has been lost

-Bleeding, inflammation and halitosis – These symptoms are indicators of gingivitis or periodontal disease.
+Bleeding, inflammation and halitosis – These symptoms are indicators of gingivitis gum recession or periodontal disease.
 Bacterial infection causes the gums to become red and inflamed and eventually recede from the teeth.
 If left untreated tooth loss may result.
 When gingivitis and periodontitis remains untreated, bad breath, known as halitosis occurs

 Causes of Gingival Recession